Cytomine-ULiege/S_CellDetect_Stardist_HE_ROI/README.md

 While the original model was trained with H&E images, it seems to produce decent results with other stainings.
 Future work will investigate benchmarking and fine-tuning models with specific data.

-This version use tensorflow CPU version to ensure compatibility with many computers.
+This version use tensorflow CPU version (See Dockerfile) to ensure compatibility with many computers.